 As he says he always got away lightly with these escapades because he was a keen cross country runner and a very good footballer.
 He played for the H.M.S Eagle team, and later for the Mediterranean Fleet eleven.
 By the time he was on H.M.S Diamond, he was leading hand again, and he did a couple of stints on H.M.S.
 Defender and H.M.S.
 Duchess.
 He returned to serve on H.M.S.Diamond, which voyaged to the Mediterranean, the Baltic and went to the small port of Sunsvalt, just north of Stockholm.
 The captain of the Diamond had served with the Mayor of that town, and Gwyndaf remembers the incredible reception they received with bands playing and the whole town out welcoming them.

-At the H.M.S.
-Goldcresthe was a great friend of David Jones of Aberystwyth, better known as Dai Cwmparc.
-They were both in the same football team, and were often flown around for matches in a small plane from the ship as far north as Lossiemouth in Scotland.
+Gwyndaf was a great friend of David Jones of Aberystwyth; better known as Dai Cwmparc, they both served at H.M.S.
+Goldcrest.
+They were in the same football team and were often flown around Britain in a small plane to many venues, some as far north as Lossiemouth in Scotland.

 Long after leaving the Navy, Gwyndaf was invited to return to H.M.S.
 Ocean.
 His son-in-law, Desmond Enoch, was warrant officer in charge of 800 marines on the new Ocean.
 Gwyndaf and his daughter went on a twenty-four hour complimentary trip on this vessel to the Channel Islands and back.
 Gwyndaf was so used to the protocols and disciplines of naval life in the 1950’s, that he was surprised by being piped up to the bridge and embarrassed when the captain forsook any formality and hugged him, saying “welcome back my boy”.